7 Days in Provence Highlights for Trip Planning

 Sur le pont d’Avignon

 At Avignon, the Rhône River is wide, fast-moving and still to this day subject to flooding.
-Before the bridge, boat was the only way to cross the waterway, which presented numerous challenges.
+Before the bridge, a boat was the only way to cross the waterway, which presented numerous challenges.
 The original wooden bridge was completed in 1185 and destroyed in 1226.
 Reconstruction started in 1234 on an all-stone bridge.
 However, the Rhône gained the upper hand, and the bridge collapsed in stages, only four of the original 22 arches remain.
 Read more here.

 Avignon is a lively city, especially in July when two performing arts festivals run concurrently.
 The OFF Festival in Avignon has all kinds of performing arts; theatre, book readings (classic and modern texts), circus acts, dance, music, and street performances.
 There is something for everyone.
 The full program is available online in mid-June, and the subscription cards go on sale at the same time for up to 30% off on shows.
 The original Festival d’Avignon (IN Festival) is also a series of theatrical performances that run every July since Jean Vilar created the event in 1947.
 This festival has an annual budget of roughly 12 million euros.
-Buy tickets in advance for the performances historic venues in the city, including the Cloister of the Carmelites, the Carrière de Boulbon, and the Court of the Palais des Papes.
+Buy tickets in advance for the performances of historic venues in the city, including the Cloister of the Carmelites, the Carrière de Boulbon, and the Court of the Palais des Papes.

 Only a small percentage of Avignon’s 92,000+ population lives “Intra-muros” inside the walls of the old ramparts of the city.
 Those who are lucky to live inside can enjoy the village “feel” of the town with plenty of shopping, shaded squares, and the covered Les Halles market.
 There has been a market in this location since 1859, although the covered version you see today opened in 1974.
 Marché des Halles is open every morning except Mondays, and there is a parkade on top of the market.